Engine Communication

 WebSocket Tunneling

-By default, the web browser uses WebSocket tunneling to communicate with engines.
+By default, the web browser uses WebSocket tunneling to communicate with deployed engines.

 When an engine starts up, the engine uses the WebSocket Secure (wss) protocol to establish a WebSocket tunnel with Control Hub over an encrypted SSL/TLS connection.
 Control Hub serves as the WebSocket server, and acts as an intermediary between the browser and the engine.